 YUCK!
 You May Be Drinking This!

 Pesticides have the potential to contaminate drinking water in both rural and suburban areas.
 They make their way into groundwater and surface water that feed into municipal drinking water supplies.
-The level of contamination can often vary month to month based on seasonality.
-However, public municipalities use pesticides, such as chlorine, to kill bacteria, viruses, and other present organisms.
-Of course, the levels of contamination and degree of toxins will determine how dangerous the water supply is.
+The level of contamination can often vary from month to month based on seasonality.